 Why teach pattern in kindergarten?

-Although math standards vary throughout the US and Canada, teaching pattern to kindergarten is included in most lists and is often categorized under the heading of "Algebra".
-Algebra is about seeing relationships and as children recognize and create patterns they begin to see and understand how things work together.
+- Although math standards vary throughout the US and Canada, teaching pattern to kindergarten is included in most lists and is often categorized under the heading of “Algebra”.

 Patterning skills – What do students need to know?

-Once again skills lists vary geographically, but generally students will work towards being able to:
+Once again skills lists vary depending on where you live, but generally students will work towards being able to: